jnyloef/jnyloef.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-## Hi and welcome to my page! ##
+## Hi, welcome to my page! ##

 I am Jakob Nylof, master student in mathematics at KTH Royal Institute of Technology.
-My research interests are control theory, optimization, reinforcement learning, stochastic control
+My research interests lie in the intersection of control theory, optimization, reinforcement learning and stochastic control.
+I also have an interest in physics, in particular quantum computing.

+Besides research, I play electric guitar and I really enjoy outdoor activities such as hiking and skiing.

+**Currently looking for a PhD position** - Feel free to contact me via email.
+I would be happy to provide any additional information.

 ## Biography ##